-where GWSTH is the threshold storage in mm.
+where RFTT is the groundwater storage residence time in d.
+Partitioning of DPRK and RSSF is accomplished with the equation where GWSTH is the threshold storage in mm.
 Although return flow stops when storage is below threshold, deep percolation continues.